 Once families had begun to settle in to their homes in Plain City, it became necessary to establish a way to make a living.
 The Skeen boys (William and Lyman) joined their father in the lucrative business of animal husbandry, specializing in horses and beef.
 William owned a couple of race horses, said to be famous in the area.
 He built a race track at the south end of town so he and his brother Lyman could race the horses brought by Lyman from Europe.
 William and his young family seemed to be doing quite well for themselves in Plain City.

 They followed the Mormon faith, and in 1865 William did as many faithful Mormons did at the time–he entered into polygamy.
 William’s second wife was a 19 year-old Welsh girl named Mary Davis–another immigrant.
-Although church leaders publicly abolished polygamy in 1890, William and Mary would have remained married on the records of the church, as most other polygamists in Utah would have done at the time.
+Although church leaders publicly abolished polygamy in 1890, William and Mary remained married, as most other polygamists in Utah did at the time.
 Eventually, the old polygamist marriages died off, and church leaders denounced the practice.
-On a side note: today any member of The Church of Jesus Christ of Latter Day Saints (Mormons) who enters into a polygamous marriage is excommunicated, and only fringe groups actively practice polygamy.
+On a side note: today any member of The Church of Jesus Christ of Latter Day Saints (formerly known by the nick-name “Mormon”) who enters into a polygamous marriage is excommunicated, and only fringe groups actively practice polygamy.

 Mary’s story fascinates me.
 I wonder how she felt coming into Plain City and entering into marriage as the second wife.
 History has not treated polygamous wives kindly–especially those who were not the first wives.
 It was difficult to find any information that mentioned Mary in the several histories of Plain City, although Caroline is nearly always mentioned in connection to William.
-It was not until I found the Skeen family tree on FamilySearch.org that I realized there was a second wife.
+It was not until I returned to the cemetery for a second look at the family memorial that I realized there was a second wife.
 This seems unfair to me, given that so much of this story centers around Mary and her children.